aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/index.md

 </div>

 The `PluginSetup` is written by you, the plugin developer.
-The processing of the setup is managed by the `PluginSetupProcessor`, the central component of the setup process in the aragonOSx framework, which is explained in the section [The Plugin Setup Process](./02-plugin-setup/index.md).
+The processing of the setup is managed by the `PluginSetupProcessor`, the central component of the setup process in the Aragon OSx framework, which is explained in the section [The Plugin Setup Process](./02-plugin-setup/index.md).

 Each plugin with its different builds and releases is versioned inside its own plugin repositories in a `PluginRepo` contract, which is explained in the next section.